kumarvna/terraform-azurerm-azure-bastion/README.md

 Azure Bastion deployment is per virtual network, not per subscription/account or virtual machine.
 Once provisioned an Azure Bastion service in the virtual network, the RDP/SSH experience is available to all the VMs in the same virtual network.

+Microsoft first introduced Azure Bastion two years ago in preview as a secure remote desktop solution, which does not require organizations to expose virtual machines using public IP Addresses.
+Instead, the connectivity to virtual machines is provided through RDP and SSH over the Secure Sockets Layer (SSL) – the base functionality offered in the Basic SKU.
+Now, the company provide another SKU with Standard including premium features such as:

+* Manual scaling of the Virtual Machine (VM) instances, facilitating Bastion connectivity from 2 up to 50 to manage the number of concurrent SSH and RDP sessions Azure Bastion can support.

+* Support for IP-based connections – users can provide the IP address of the target VM/VMSS to allow Bastion to manage connectivity within the local/peered virtual network and on-premises and other cloud providers' networks.

+* An Azure Bastion admin panel provides the enabling/disabling features accessed by the Bastion host.
+Furthermore, users can upgrade from Basic to Standard SKU with the panel, configure access to IP-based connection, and manage VM manual scaling.

 ## Module Usage

 ```hcl